Diagnosing unhealthy weight in children

 b) If severe over- or underweight is a concern or if you wish to plot BMI over time

 Whilst the 0-4 and 2-18 years growth charts include a BMI conversion chart, these charts do not allow BMI to be accurately monitored over time.
-Therefore if a child is identified as having a weight issue their BMI can be monitored over time by using the BMI chart for children aged 2-20 years.
+Therefore if a child over 2 years is identified as having a weight concern their BMI can be monitored over time by using the BMI chart for children aged 2-20 years.
 This chart contains additional centile cut-offs for very high and very low BMIs to allow more sensitive monitoring of children with severe over- or underweight.

 Note – If using the BMI chart to track change over time, it is important to continue to monitor height and weight on either the 0-4 or 2-18 years growth chart.